openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/valvulaCerebelli
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Valvula cerebelli' is a regional part of brain.
-It is part of the cerebellum.
+   :definition: Is a regional part of brain.
+Is part of the cerebellum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_2000603) ('is_a' and 'relationship')]
    :description: Brain structure which is caudally attached to the rostral medulla oblongata and extends into the tectal ventricle.
 The valvula cerebelli consists of a granular and a molecular layer along with aggregations of large Purkinje and eurydendroid cells and is uniquely present in ray-finned fishes.
-From Neuroanatomy of the Zebrafish Brain.
+From Neuroanatomy of the Zebrafish Brain. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_2000603)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0730935
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:2000603#valvula-cerebelli
    :name: valvula cerebelli